pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 Deni suggests one of the interdenominational temples, though; set up a shrine?
 Why not!
 OK, so we head that way.
 We speak to a ministrant there, and that is in fact why this particular church exists.
 So many people pass through, that you can set up shrines, so we do that.
 There is a fee, and Gnog adds a donation.
 We're asked for descriptions - drawings are done - they can even commission an effigy.
 Taz is able to produce a Minor Illusion, so they end up with accurate drawings.
 "How long til it's set up?"
 The shrine, right away.
 The statue takes a couple of days.
 Gives us an excuse to come back soon to have a look.
 The fee for the statue is 40gp, for the story and shrine, 50gp, plus Gnog donates 50gp from his personal pot.
 140gp all-in.

 The questions they ask are detailed and leading.
 We answer as best we can.
-Astral Sea sea links, Torril roots; a god of redemption, people who are travelling, perhaps adrift.
+Astral Sea sea links, Toril roots; a god of redemption, people who are travelling, perhaps adrift.
 "What about calling them Garren The Redeemer?" they suggest.
 "Perfect!" says Gnog.
 Strength and knowledge; balance; connections and friendships.
 Not solitary.
 They go the extra mile, thanks to the donation.
 Not the intention but a nice outcome.

 In the end, we thank them and head out.
 Outside, Gnog gives a Deni a huge hug.
 "Thank you!
 I was sceptical, but that was amazing and just what I wanted.
 I had no idea.
 What a great thought!
 Thank you again."